 There are sometimes first signs of Parkinson's long before the disease is diagnosed.
 They are often not noticed at all or are considered to be a normal part of aging.
 For instance, fine motor skills typically deteriorate and handwriting changes.
 People sometimes lose their sense of rhythm, or their arms no longer swing when walking.
 Their facial expression often becomes more fixed and mask-like.
 Constipation, difficulty sleeping and mood swings are also common.
 Many people experience a deterioration or complete loss of their sense of smell.

-It's not unusual for several years to pass between the first signs of Parkinson's and the .
+It is not unusual for several years to pass between the first signs of Parkinson's and the diagnosis.
 The course of the disease varies greatly.

 The symptoms usually come on gradually.
 Over time, movements become slower, muscles stiffer and tremors more intense.
 In early stages, medication can usually considerably improve the symptoms or even make them go away.